 Catch

 Today in cricket championships, there are different ways to exclude the batsman from the game.
 To do this, the player needs to catch the ball when the bat hits it correctly.
 The most common removal of a batsman is when an outfield player catches the ball immediately in his hands, without it bouncing off the ground.
 Then the batsman is caught.
-There are, of course, other ways in which a batsman will end his game.
+Of course, there are other ways in which a batsman will end his game.
 Read more about this in our prepared material.

 Catch